 The changed parent responsibility contract aims to improve parenting skills and encourage parents to accept greater responsibility for the care of their child.
 In the contract, parents agree to actions that will reduce key risks to their child.

-The contract also details what FACS will do to support the parent or primary caregiver to address the issues, and how the contract will be monitored.
+The contract also details what DCJ will do to support the parent or primary caregiver to address the issues, and how the contract will be monitored.

 This collaborative work can be undertaken without using a parent responsibility contract, such as through usual case planning, however a contract provides a more structured and systematic process to help some parents address safety and wellbeing issues.